 The setup of this feed-based solution resulted in a 29% increase in ROAS for Ricardo and a 3% drop in CPA for CAR FOR YOU.

-The Takeaway The worldwide events over the past two years have sped up the necessity of e-commerce and digitalisation of traditional retail businesses.
+The worldwide events over the past two years have sped up the necessity of e-commerce and digitalisation of traditional retail businesses.
 Therefore, feed-based marketing gained a lot of momentum that won’t be slowing down anytime soon.
 Especially when applied to e-commerce.
 Feed-based marketing allows ads to be more customised, relevant and therefore tendentially less disruptive.
 We are all tired of having our online experience distracted by irrelevant ads.
 Feed-based marketing could change this and make for a more pleasant ad experience.